100abhishek/Weather-Data-Automation/README.md

 # Real-Time Weather Data Extraction 🌦️

-This project extracts real-time weather data for any city using Python.
+This project extracts real-time-weather data for any city using Python.
 The program scrapes weather information from Google, providing details like temperature, sky condition, and wind speed, without relying on external APIs.

 ---